Hilkot

 Hilkot is a village and union council (an administrative subdivision) of Mansehra District in the Khyber Pakhtunkhwa province of Pakistan.
 It is located to the north of Mansehra, the district capital, and southeast of Batagram city and lies in an area affected by the 2005 Kashmir earthquake.

 There are four village councils (VCs): VC 1.
 Hilkot, VC 2.
 Kund Bala, VC 3.
 Sathan Gali, and VC 4.
 Balimang.
-Languages spoken here are Pashto, Gojri & Hindko.
+The languages spoken here are Pashto, Gojri and Hindko.
 Major castes are Swati & Gujjar.
-V/C Kund Bala & Sathan Gali have mostly people from Gujjar family which is totally hilly area while VC Hilkot & Balimang have mostly people from Swati & Syed families.
-There are green field and most of land is hilly occupied with forests.
-Main crops are maize, wheat & little bit rice.
-In fruits there are Orchards & Trees of Apple, Apricot, Pear, Plums & Date-plum.
+The Kund Bala and Sathan Gali VCs are a totally hilly area inhabited mostly by the Gujjar clan, while the Hilkot & Balimang VCs are most populated by Swati & Syed families.
+There are green fields and most of land is hilly and occupied by forests.
+The main crops are maize, wheat and some rice.
+There are orchards of apple, apricot, pear, plums and date-plum.
 Natural water rich in herbs comes from hills.
 The literacy rate is growing gradually.
-There are difficulties that the local population faces the lack of proper healthcare facilities in the area, as there are no hospitals in the region & Also there is no any Govt boys or girls college.
+The local population faces difficulties due to lack of hospitals in the area as well as absence of any public college for boys or girls.
 Mostly people moved for jobs & businesses and support their families & serving in different departments of country (in government private & public sectors) & abroad.
 Farming is only way of earning but due to hilly area and weather conditions its not fulfill requirements of area.